hemepositive/PC-lecture/index.md

 - Brutal description of CPR

   - "I know it is going to break ribs”
-  - Statistics are better as is explaining the condition after successful resuscitation.
+  - Using statistics and explaining the condition after successful resuscitation.
   - Do you ever remember somebody being better off, healthier after CPR?
   - It comes down to what is the goal of doing CPR.
 What are we hoping to accomplish?
   - Have you ever seen CPR on TV?